mikevastech/subracker-app/README.md

 # Subracker App

+## Subracker App has been rebranded as a Woluht!
+If you are interested in collaborating you can join discord here: https://discord.gg/ruSUgMAq36.

 **Subracker** - a boosted reminder for your recurrent transactions (🏋️‍♀️ 💵 📺 🎶)
 ![Subracker Onboarding Screen](/docs/assets/images/subracker_app_onboarding.png)
 # The idea of the app